 How do you use food to fight hunger and improve your health and fitness?
-During my most recent fat loss journey on March 26, 2018, I kept a journal of my experience about foods that fight hunger and lead to fitness.
+During my most recent fat loss journey on March 26, 2018, I kept a journal of my experience with foods that fight hunger and lead to fitness.
 My fat loss journey lasted for 21 weeks.
 This blog is about that experience and what I learned from my experience.
 A fat loss journey has many twists and turns that require the use of your mind, body, and emotions.

-Foods you can eat that fight hunger
+Foods you can eat that fight hunger.

 During week one, I focused on micronutrients and water.
 Water is the most critical nutrient for fat loss.
 Consequently, I made it a habit of drinking plenty of water throughout the day.
-I notice that during the week, my energy levels, satiety, and digestion of food improved because of drinking water.
+During the week, I notice that my energy levels, satiety, and digestion of food improved because of drinking water.
 Also, I ate high-quality, nutrient-dense foods such as spinach, eggs, potatoes, tomatoes, salmon, avocado, ginger, garlic, and turmeric.

 Also, I discovered as long as I ate high-quality foods and used spices, my taste buds and satiety improved.
 Consequently, I used ginger, garlic, basil, olive oil, and salt to create poke bowls.
 Finally, I made the poke bowls with chopped up baby spinach, eggs, tomatoes, scallions, shrimp, salmon, and avocado.

 Listen to your taste buds and appetite to determine when you are getting the right amount of food and nutrients.
 There are two types of hunger and cravings.
 The first type of hunger and cravings comes from not eating enough food.
 The second type of hunger and cravings comes from not getting the right kind of nutrients and water.